Owner Closing Sports Store After Boycotting Nike Stands By Decision

 COLORADO SPRINGS, Colo.
-(CBS4) – A sporting goods store owner in Colorado Springs who is closing his shop after boycotting Nike says he stands by his decision to choose principle over profit.
-Stephen Martin decided to stop selling Nike products after a 2018 advertisement featuring Colin Kaepernick.
+(CBS4) – Stephen Martin, owner of Prime Time Sports sporting goods store in Colorado Springs, stands by his decision to choose principle over profit.
+Earlier this week Martin announced he was closing the sporting goods store due, in part, to lagging sales following his boycott of Nike products.
+Martin decided to stop selling Nike products after a 2018 advertisement featuring former 49ers quarterback Colin Kaepernick.

 “This was never about property to me, this was about principle,” Martin, owner of Prime Time Sports, said Wednesday night while he was preparing to shut down his store.

+“I ditched all NIKE back in the summer over the Kaepernick ad and I have less than a bag full of their disrespectable stuff left,” Martin wrote on Facebook on Wednesday.

-The former NFL quarterback started kneeling during the National Anthem before football games in 2016, sparking a movement among other NFL players, including Broncos linebacker Brandon Marshall.
+Kaepernick started kneeling during the National Anthem before NFL games in 2016, sparking a movement among other players, including Broncos linebacker Brandon Marshall.

 The ad said: “Believe in something.
 Even if it means sacrificing everything.”